 It is prudent to turn off water and electricity when closing your vacation home.
 Also, blow the water out of the pipes to prevent havoc in case of breakage due to frigid temperatures.
-If you are not planning to visit the home soon, turn off the electricity.
+Hire a local electrician to inspect your electrical system and troubleshoot and repair any safety issues.

 5. Property management

 Even in your absence, your property needs maintenance.
 Hire a property management company that can ensure that your property is maintained properly.
 They can help keep systems such as air conditioning in good repair.
-Additionally, keep your home looking “occupied” by installing timers for lights and discounting mail and newspaper delivery.
+Additionally, keep your home looking “occupied” by discounting mail and newspaper delivery and installing timers for lights.